Happycharts/homepage/src/content/blog/how-we-plan-to-take-on-gumroad.md

 #### Happybase Marketplace

 Obviously, we're going to be building a marketplace for creators to sell their products.
-This is going to be done with a lot of thought and care, and we're going to be building a lot of features that Gumroad doesn't have, so if you'd like to be a part of the early days of this project, please reach out to me on Twitter or Discord.
+This is going to be done with a lot of thought and care, and we're going to be building a lot of features that Gumroad doesn't have, so if you'd like to be a part of the early days of this project, please reach out to me on WhatsApp.

 #### Metrics and reporting